Background

 We would now like to test and refine these methods across all stroke units in England.
 A researcher will interview doctors to understand their attitudes to thrombolysis, and how the results from the modelling work can best be presented to them in a way that will influence more consistent stroke care across the UK.

-We are conducting this work with the National Stroke Audit, hosted by the Royal College of Physicians.
-Our aim is to build these new advanced analytic tools into the quarterly stroke audit, helping hospitals understand whether their use and speed of thrombolysis is different from that expected for their patient population, and what changes would most improve performance (if needed).
+We conducted this work with the National Stroke Audit, hosted by the Royal College of Physicians.
+Our aim was to build these new advanced analytic tools into the quarterly stroke audit, helping hospitals understand whether their use and speed of thrombolysis is different from that expected for their patient population, and what changes would most improve performance (if needed).

 Apply for funding to:

-– Expand the machine learning to predict the probability of a good outcome, and probability of adverse effects of thrombolysis
+– Expand the machine learning to predict the probability of a good outcome, and probability of adverse effects of thrombolysis, and to understand what patient features most influence outcomes after stroke, with and without thrombolysis.

 – Conduct further qualitative research with clinicians from different hospitals with a focus on most useful outputs from this work for clinicians